Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions

-In summary, the main contributions of our study are: \begin{itemize} \item We develop an entropy based DoS attack detection algorithm utilizing differential analysis.
-We remove the usage of the window size and threshold hyper-parameters. \item Our method employs generalized entropies measures which are shown to be superior to Shannon entropy in terms of detection performance by the results. \item Results show that, on average, our method outperforms threshold-based methods by two orders of magnitude with with five real-world network traffic datasets.
-It also achieves false positive rates that are up to 7\% where the arithmetic mean is 3\% with only 5\% sampling of the total flow. \item Our method uses only local data and as a result it can be deployed in the 5G edge nodes and Internet routers.
+In summary, the main contributions of our study are: \begin{itemize} \item We developed an entropy based DoS attack detection algorithm utilizing differential analysis.
+DoDGE removes the threshold hyperparameter and leverages the derivative of entropy progression to improve its accuracy. \item DoDGE leverages the existing (or lack thereof) symmetry between source and destination addresses to differentiate between attacks and flash events. \item DoDGE employs generalized entropies measures which are shown to be superior to Shannon entropy in terms of detection as shown in Section \ref{eval}. \item Results show that, on average, DoDGE outperforms threshold-based methods by two orders of magnitude in five real-world network traffic datasets in terms of false positives.
+Moreover, DoDGE successfully locates flash events in five datasets taken from France 98 World Cup \cite{france98} with low false positive rates.
+Compared to ten ML models whose highest balanced accuracy is 62\%, DoDGE achieves 99\% balanced accuracy. \item DoDGE uses only local data and as a result it can be deployed in the 5G edge nodes and Internet routers.
 In effect, this placement makes it embarrassingly parallel. \end{itemize}

-Our paper is organized as follows: Section \ref{background} provides background on the concept of entropy and its generalized measures.
+This paper is organized as follows: Section \ref{background} provides background on the concept of entropy and its generalized measures.
 Section \ref{dosdetection} presents our novel DoS attack detection algorithm.
 Section \ref{eval} discusses the experimental results.
 Section \ref{related} overviews the related work.
 Finally, Section \ref{conclusion} presents concluding remarks.